String theory in twistor space and minimal tension holography

-The consequence of this is that we expect a PCO associated to each supersymmetry $\mathcal{G}^{ A }$, which we denote by $P_+^{ A }$.
-Moreover, there is a quantity called the instanton number associated to $\mathcal{J}$, which is analogous to the picture number in the sense that it also labels the physical states \cite{Berkovits:1993he,Berkovits:1993xq,Berkovits:1994vy}.\footnote{ In \cite{Berkovits:1993xq}, it was shown how there is a hierarchy $\mathcal{N} = 0 \subset \mathcal{N} = 1 \subset \mathcal{N} = 2$ of string theories.
-In particular, the $\mathcal{N} = 1$ RNS string can be embedded in an $\mathcal{N} = 2$ string upon adding the $\mathcal{N} = 2$ supergravity ghosts.
-In this context, the instanton number can then be understood as how the picture number of the $\mathcal{N} = 1$ string is embedded in the $\mathcal{N} = 2$ string. } There are instanton number changing operators (ICOs) defined by
+In RNS superstring theory, there is a natural coupling between the gravitino and the supercurrent.
+The presence of this coupling leads to the insertion of picture changing operators, denoted $P_+$, on the worldsheet \cite{Witten:2012bh,Verlinde:1987sd}.
+These PCOs interpolate between the inequivalent vacua of the $\tilde{\beta}\tilde{\gamma}$ ghost system associated to gauge fixing the gravitino \cite{Friedan:1985ge,Polchinski:1998rr}.\footnote{We use tildes to distinguish these superconformal ghosts from the matter fields in (\ref{eq:boundary_theory}).} The number of PCOs that must be inserted is fixed by the requirement that the ghost current is not anomalous.
+This is significant, since it implies that if the non-critical theory \eqref{eq:CP1_string} is the gauge-fixed form of a theory with worldsheet supersymmetry, then we must include PCOs.

-where $\tilde{b}$ is the weight 1 fermionic ghost from the $(\tilde{b},\tilde{c})$ system introduced to gauge $\mathcal{J}$.
-This is the analogous formula to \eqref{eq:pic_raising}, except that we generically have both a raising and lowering operator for the instanton number.
-Expanding the exponentials in a Taylor series, it is clear that both $I$ and $I^{-1}$ are BRST closed but not BRST exact and so they map between physical states.
+For the case of $\mathcal{N} = 2$, we require a PCO associated to each supersymmetry $\mathcal{G}^A$, which we denote by $P_+^A$.
+Moreover, there is a quantity called the instanton number associated to $\mathcal{J}$, which is analogous to picture numbers in the sense that it also labels the physical states.\footnote{Specifically, the current $\mathcal{J}$ couples to a holomorphic $(0,1)$-form, $a$, in the action with gauge equivalence $a \sim a + \mathrm{d}\Lambda$.
+That is to say, $a \in \text{Jac}(\Sigma_g)$, the space of flat $U(1)$ connections on a genus $g$ Riemann surface.
+The instanton number is defined as the degree of $a$, $\frac{1}{2\pi i}\int_{\Sigma}\mathrm{d}a \in \Z$ and hence, the integral over $\text{Jac}(\Sigma_g)$ yields a sum over instanton number in the path integral.} There exist corresponding instanton number changing operators (ICOs), which are defined by \cite{Berkovits:1993he,Berkovits:1993xq,Berkovits:1994vy}